scivision/LAPACK95/README.md

 * `c`: complex32
 * `z`: complex64

-Build with Meson (recommended) or CMake and a Fortran compiler.
+Build with CMake and a Fortran compiler.
 The build yields:

 * `LAPACK95/liblapack95.a`